hillbrad/U2FReviews/README.md

 # NFC-only Devices

-I have two card form-factor devices that do U2F over NFC only.
+I have two card form factor devices that do U2F over NFC only.
 I really like them, but there are some important caveats I'll get to.

 Why do I like them?